knpuniversity/symfony/knpu/3.3-di/class-ids.md

-# Service Class Name as ids
+# Service Class Name as Service id

 Traditionally, our service ids looked like this: some underscored, lowercased version of the class name: